dylanneild/nio-http/README.md

 * Java 7
 * Apache Ant for command line building
-* Eclipse or IDEA (or the IDEA of your choice) for development
+* Eclipse or IDEA (or the IDE of your choice) for development

 ### Can I help?